storj/docs/app/(docs)/object-mount/getting-started/configuring-credentials/page.md

 ## Getting your credentials

 {% callout type="warning"  %}
 Any credentials you use need to have sufficient permissions in order for Object Mount to discover and manage your data.
 This needs to include permission to list buckets.
-If this is not possible or desired, you must use the `cuno creds pair` options, for which instructions can be found [here](user-guide-pair-containers)`.
+If this is not possible or desired, you must use the `cuno creds pair` options, for which instructions can be found [here](user-guide-pair-containers).
 {% /callout %}

 {% tabs %}